-The College of Pharmacy will only accept and retain students that meet the College of Pharmacy's standards for admission and retention in the Doctor of Pharmacy Program.
+The Chicago State University College of Health Sciences & Pharmacy will only accept and retain students that meet the College's standards for admission and retention in the Doctor of Pharmacy Program.

-The Chicago State University College of Pharmacy requires and will contract for the performance of criminal background checks of all students enrolled in the Doctor of Pharmacy program.
+The College requires and will contract for the performance of drug testing+ of all students enrolled in the Doctor of Pharmacy program.

-The Chicago State University College of Pharmacy will contract for the provision of the results of the criminal background check to the individual student.
-Students will be given the opportunity to respond and/or comment on any report stating they have a criminal background.
+The College will contract for the provision of the results of the drug test to the individual student.
+Students will be given the opportunity to respond and/or comment on any report indicating a positive drug test result.

-To assure and maintain confidentiality, all criminal background data will be housed in a secure web-based database that is only accessible by the Office of Student Affairs, University Counsel, and the student.
-The student may be required to provide the results of the criminal background check to any Doctor of Pharmacy experiential education site (i.e., experiential education facility) participating in the academic training of that Doctor of Pharmacy student that requests it per the terms of the affiliation agreement and policies of the facility.
+To assure and maintain confidentiality, all drug testing data will be housed in a secure web-based database that is only accessible by the Office of Student Affairs, University Counsel, and the student.
+The student may be required to provide the results of the drug test to any Doctor of Pharmacy experiential education site (i.e., experiential education facility) participating in the academic training of that Doctor of Pharmacy student that requests it per the terms of the affiliation agreement and policies of the facility.
 The experiential education site has the authority to make a final determination whether the student may participate in that setting.
-Such a determination will be independent from any determination by the college or program regarding a student's admission or progression in the clinical sequence.
+Such a determination will be independent from any determination by the College or program regarding a student's admission or progression in the clinical sequence.